-I am mainly interested in how humans perceive and recognize others.
+I am mainly interested in how humans perceive and recognize faces.
 To find out, I use event-related brain potentials (ERPs).
 ERPs can be calculated from the human encephalogram (EEG) – small voltage changes recorded from the scalp, which reflect electrical activity of the brain.
-ERPs have an excellent temporal resolution, and are therefore particularly suited to test at which point in time particular processes of interest occur.
-This, in turn, can be used to to test psychological theories about how the mind works, and more specifically, how face perception and memory is achieved.
+ERPs have an excellent temporal resolution, and are therefore particularly suited to test at which point in time particular perceptual and cognitive processes occur.
+This, in turn, can be used to to test psychological theories about how the mind works, and more specifically, how face recognition is achieved.